 At Colley Lane, we want to teach children not only how to read but for children to develop a love of reading which will stay with them far beyond their school years.
 Reading is taught through a number of approaches: whole class reading, guided reading, 1:1 reading, Accelerated Reader, shared reading, paired reading as well as comprehension lessons which involve the teaching of specific analytical comprehension skills called reading domains, which are taught through domain activities.
 We explicitly teach the domain skills in each year group using a modelled approach, alongside giving children opportunities to independently demonstrate their understanding.
 The domains we teach are outlined below:

-In EYFS and KS1 we focus on developing the fluency of readers while appropriately progressing their reading comprehension skills.
+In EYFS and KS1, we focus on developing the fluency of readers while appropriately progressing their reading comprehension skills.
 In this way, we are using the nationally recognised Letters & Sounds scheme Collins Big Cat Letters and Sounds using the Little Wandle Letters & Sounds scheme.

 The AR scheme uses a computer assisted system developed by Renaissance Learning, to ensure that children can access a wider range of free reader books.
-It also helps teachers manage and monitor children’s independent reading practise in a very targeted way, while, crucially, promoting an interest and love of reading in every child.
+It also helps teachers manage and monitor children’s independent reading practice in a very targeted way, while, crucially, promoting an interest and love of reading in every child.
 As part of this approach, each child’s reading ability is tested 4 times a year using the STAR reading assessment which is part of the AR programme.
 From that, each child is given a reading range score called a zone of Proximal Development range (ZPD range) which is aligned to their reading ability.
 They choose books from this range to read at their own pace, and when finished, take a short online quiz (5-10 questions) about the book they have read.
 These quizzes are designed to test and cumulatively improve children’s reading speed, comprehension and ultimately their reading age.
-In total, there are over 38,000 AR books with associated quizzes available ranging all the way from Year 3 level to Year 11 level.
-To find out more about which AR books are available, you can search on https://www.arbookfind.co.uk/.
+In total, there are over 38,000 AR books with associated quizzes available, ranging all the way from Year 3 level to Year 11 level.
+To find out more about which AR books are available, you can search on: https://www.arbookfind.co.uk/.

-As with anything, performance improves with practise and children who read at least 20-35 minutes a day, progress their fluency and reading comprehension more quickly.
+As with anything, performance improves with practice and children who read at least 20-35 minutes a day, progress their fluency and reading comprehension more quickly.
 At school, we dedicate time to independent reading.
 Reading at home, even for a short period of time, and discussing what children have read, has a huge beneficial impact on a child’s reading journey.
 Ideally, we would encourage children to read each night at home during the week and discuss what they have read with parents/carers/siblings.
 Children should also then read and discuss their reading any time they can over the weekend.

 At Colley Lane, we follow the Little Wandle Phonics Programme.
 You can find out more about Little Wandle on their website.
 You can also find out more about Phonics and Early Reading at Colley Lane Primary Academy by viewing our Reading and Phonics webpage.

 Colley Lane Primary Academy has a whole school approach to handwriting too.
-We follow the kinetic letters teaching programme.
+We follow the Kinetic letters teaching programme.
 This programme not only works on developing children’s handwriting but also builds children’s core strength through activities and writing positions.
 The aim of the scheme is to develop handwriting skills that are automatic, allowing children to focus on being creative, fluent writers.

 Our students are taught spelling rules, structures and patterns in line with the National Curriculum.
 They are taught these sequentially and in small steps.
+As a school we used EdShed’s resources and termly overviews to teach the National Curriculum objectives for Spelling, Punctuation and Grammar.

 As part of the National Curriculum, children must learn specific common exception words and apply them correctly in their writing.
 Please see below for statutory spelling lists, as published by the National Curriculum.
 These words will be taught throughout Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.